datacentred/openstack-cli-vagrant/README.md

 ## Maintenance

-### Upating Credentails
+### Updating Credentails

 If you've updated your openstack credentials, then simply update **config/openstack.rc** then run ```vagrant provision``` and log into your Vagrant box again.
-You will now have updated credentials set for the cli tools
+You will now have updated credentials set for the CLI tools